Chart Color Schemes

 The level of residential development activity in Hillside is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Hillside averaged approximately 34 new dwelling approvals annually over the past five financial years, totalling around 174 homes.
-As of FY26, six approvals have been recorded.
-During this period, population has decreased, yet housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hillside averaged approximately 34 new dwelling approvals annually over the past five financial years, totalling an estimated 174 homes.
+As of FY26 so far, six approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.

-New properties are constructed at an average expected construction cost value of $742,000, indicating a focus on the premium segment.
-Recent building activity consists solely of standalone homes, preserving Hillside's suburban nature and attracting space-seeking buyers.
+New properties are constructed at an average expected construction cost value of $742,000, indicating a focus on the premium segment with upmarket properties.
+Recent building activity consists entirely of standalone homes, preserving Hillside's suburban nature and attracting space-seeking buyers.

-The area has approximately 4944 people per dwelling approval, suggesting an established market.
-According to AreaSearch's latest quarterly estimate, Hillside is projected to add 4346 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+The area has approximately 4944 people per dwelling approval, demonstrating an established market.
+According to AreaSearch's latest quarterly estimate, Hillside is projected to add 4349 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development